survivejs/maintenance-book/manuscript/03-introduction.md

 Special thanks to [Gavin Orland](https://github.com/gavinorland) for editing.

-Thanks to Simon Lydell, Ryan Stegmann, Oliver Isenrich, and many others who have contributed direct feedback for this book!
+Thanks to Simon Lydell, Ryan Stegmann, Oliver Isenrich, Karen Grigoryan, and many others who have contributed direct feedback for this book!